 This condition is called “open-angle” glaucoma because the drainage angle of the eye remains open (unlike narrow-angle glaucoma or angle-closure glaucoma, where the drainage angle becomes reduced and shuts down).
 Despite the angle being open, aqueous doesn’t drain through the trabecular meshwork fast enough to maintain normal eye pressure.

 Risk factors for primary open-angle glaucoma

-Age — Your risk for developing open-angle glaucoma increases significantly after age 40 and continues to increase with each additional decade.
-This is, in part, becauses aging can cause drainage channels to shrink or narrow, which slows the outflow of fluid from the eye.
+Age.
+Your risk for developing open-angle glaucoma increases significantly after age 40 and continues to increase with each additional decade of life.

 Family history — Your risk of developing open-angle glaucoma may be three to four times higher if one or both of your parents or siblings have the disease.

 Lifestyle — Research shows smoking, excessive alcohol intake and obesity are big “no-nos” when it comes to glaucoma prevention and your overall health.
 Keeping an active and healthy lifestyle may lower your risk of open-angle glaucoma and improve your general well-being.

 Whether you fall under these high-risk categories or not, getting routine eye exams will make sure you’re not at risk for other forms of glaucoma, or any other conditions that put your eyes at risk.